-Bangkok is the capital of Thailand and by far its biggest city with 8 million people and a metropolitan area of 14 M. According to a recent study, Bangkok is also the most visited city in the world by foreigners!
+Bangkok is the capital of Thailand and by far its biggest city, with 8 million people and a metropolitan area of 14 M. According to a recent study, Bangkok is also the most visited city in the world by foreigners!
 When people travel to Thailand, they almost always stop in Bangkok.
 All of this makes Bangkok an incredibly buzzing city, full of life and activities for everyone, which is why we made this list of things to do in Bangkok in 4 days!

 Bangkok has a mixture of tradition and modern Thai culture.
 The city landscape itself goes from the futuristic skyscrapers to the old markets and the Buddhist temples, so when planning the things to do in Bangkok in 4 days, we want a mix of all of this, not spending every single day enjoying only one of its striking characteristics.

 Such a huge city has plenty of accommodation options, so that won’t be a problem, but you should book in advance so you can choose where to stay in Bangkok.

 You may be wondering if 4 days in Bangkok is too much time.
-In our opinion, it’s just the right time, as there are so many things to do in Bangkok.
-There aren’t many metropolises as interesting as Bangkok, with gourmet restaurants and boutique stores on a walking distance to unique street food and antique markets.
+In our opinion, it’s just the right time, as Bangkok has so many things to do.
+There aren’t many metropolises as interesting as Bangkok, with gourmet restaurants and boutique stores within walking distance of unique street food and antique markets.

 We weren’t expecting to like Bangkok as much as we did!
-We wandered around the city way too much but we couldn’t help it, each time we went out we found new interesting things to see and do.
+We wandered around the city way too much, but we couldn’t help it.
+Each time we went out, we found new exciting things to see and do.
 Though this is a big city, you should have a plan, and that’s where we enter the scene.
 Follow this 4 days Bangkok itinerary, and you’ll have a good time on

-We also found Bangkok to be a very exciting destination for couples with plenty of romantic things to do for a few days, or maybe even a have Bangkok honeymoon.
+We also found Bangkok to be a very exciting destination for couples with plenty of romantic things to do for a few days or maybe even a Bangkok honeymoon.